Develop your Expertise

 Information: Strategy and Economics

-This major emphasizes the use of information for strategic advantage.
-Its interdisciplinary approach speaks to the manner in which information is now valued and used in the marketplace.
-It is a good choice for those interested in management consulting or business intelligence.
+Focus: Emphasizes the use of information for strategic advantage.
+Its interdisciplinary approach speaks to the manner in which information is now valued and used.
+Visit department website.

 Insurance and Risk Management